wer-kle/popstruct/README.md

-# popstruct
-Population structure and genetic diversity of Polish Arabian horses based on pedigree data
+# Population structure and genetic diversity of Polish Arabian horses based on pedigree data